Our Services

 Relief valve sizing and flare header studies are somewhat repetitive type tasks that can be very complex to perform accurately.
 PROCESS has developed an in-house comprehensive spreadsheet-based computer program to streamline our analysis.
 This program is useful when multiple relief devices need to be sized (6 or more) and the information needs to be documented in such a way that it can be referenced and maintained as future changes are made to the process.
 Our program provides Equipment and PSV Summary sheets that are linked to other sheets using cell references and Visual Basic programming.
 Information can be entered in one location and this change updates automatically to other locations where the information is used in individual valve calculations.
 Such information can be very valuable when considering process modifications affecting the relief system or when defending system design to government regulators.
 The program includes the following major sections at a minimum:

-• Calculation Sheet for each PSV with fully accessible imbedded formulas, stream property information imported from the simulation software, listed assumptions, orifice sizes, data sheets for new PSVs to be purchased, etc. For each PSV, the appropriate calculation procedures and formulas, for both required and actual capacities, are available for up to 14 different scenarios.
+- Calculation Sheet for each PSV with stream property information imported from the simulation software, listed assumptions, orifice sizes, data sheets for new PSVs to be purchased, etc. For each PSV, the appropriate calculation procedures and formulas, for both required and actual capacities, are available for applicable relief scenarios.

-• PSV Summary Sheet listing each valve and summarizing the actual capacity and required capacity for each scenario considered.
-This sheet contains embedded formulas that automatically extract the appropriate information from the Calculation Sheet and conditional formatting to highlight deficiencies and requirements.
+- PSV Summary Sheet listing each valve and summarizing the actual capacity and required capacity for each scenario considered.
+This sheet contains highlighted deficiencies and requirements.
 This summary serves a Process Safety Management System (PSM) function and is often used as a major reference for a Process Hazards Analysis (PHA).

 We perform all of our relief valve studies with world class process design engineers and can perform such work extremely efficiently.
 When unusual relieving scenarios/conditions present themselves, PROCESS is qualified to make an accurate determination of a solution that may not be obvious, thus potentially preventing our clients from having to perform expensive modifications or unnecessarily install larger PSV devices.
 For example, the API-based calculation for external pool fire can produce grossly conservative required capacities in some situations, which might result in unnecessary and costly modification recommendations.
 PROCESS has developed a time-dependent fire case model that more accurately predicts relieving rates for these scenarios.
 To see an example where this unique program was applied, view a host of Relief Valve Case Studies here.

-When projects involve the sizing of hundreds of valves or more, PROCESS recommends and is experienced in the use of a commercially available database software program called SALUS by Smith & Burgess.
+When projects involve the sizing of hundreds of valves or more, PROCESS is experienced in the use of a commercially available database software program called SALUS by Smith & Burgess.

 Why Choose PROCESS?